devcrowley/ComfyUI_PNG-to-WEBP/README.md

      Keep WEBP_LOSSLESS = False.

 ...
 I want to note that figuring this all out was a royal pain in the butt.

+## Final Thoughts

+I initially created this script without any LLM help, but getting the EXIF data locked down was becoming incredibly frustrating.
+I worked with Claude Code to analyze the ComfyUI technical docs to figure out where I was making mistakes, and it found the issue.

+**What ComfyUI's pnginfo.ts actually requires**
+*TWO EXIF fields, both ASCII (type 2), written CONSECUTIVELY with nothing between them*

+Sure enough, after making some tweaks, that resolved it.

+I've tested it extensively, and so far it's been 100% successful at converting PNG to WMF while maintaining the proper metadata.